The purpose of these bylaws is to provide the Libertarian Association of Massachusetts (“Organization”) with an organizational structure that will:

-Pursuant to Article IV, section 2 of the Constitution, the Officers of the State Committee are: the Chair, the Treasurer, the Recording Secretary, the Membership Secretary, the Political Director, the Operations Director, the Fundraising Director, the Editor, the Webmaster, and the Archivist.
+Pursuant to Article IV, section 2 of the Constitution, the Officers of the State Committee are: the Chair, the Treasurer, the Recording Secretary, the Membership Secretary, the Political Director, the Operations Director, the Fundraising Director, the Communications Director, the Technology Director, and the Archivist.

 Eligibility to be elected or serve as an Officer of the State Committee is governed by Article IV, section 8 of the Constitution.
 Officers are elected by majority vote of the voting Members of the State Committee.

 Only Voting Members of the State Committee may serve as Chair, Political Director, Operations Director, Fundraising Director, or Treasurer.
 All other Offices may be held by any member of the Organization.
 Officers who are not Voting Members of the State Committee may speak in State Committee debates involving their areas of responsibility on the same basis as Voting members.

 No person may concurrently serve as more than one of Political Director, Operations Director, or Treasurer.
 The Chair may not serve as Treasurer.

 Each Officer may form a committee of Organization members and other volunteers to help perform his duties, but the Officer remains entirely responsible for seeing that those duties are performed.

 The primary signatory on Organization bank accounts shall be the Chair, or another State Committee member designated by the Chair and approved by majority vote of the State Committee.
 The Treasurer shall be a signatory, but shall not serve as primary signatory once the primary signatory has been legally established.